Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

-- Leslie West and his band Mountain performed a song at Woodstock that West co-wrote with Sommer, “Beyond the Sea."
+- Leslie West and his band Mountain performed a song at Woodstock that was co-written by Sommer, “Beyond the Sea."

 - When Sommer joined the cast of "Hair" on the west coast in 1968, it was his large Afro that was pictured on the cover of the program.

 - Sommer's set at Woodstock does not appear in the 1970 Woodstock film, but he was included in D.A.
 Pennebaker's Woodstock Diary.
 I highly recommend this DVD, as it also includes performances by Quill and Tim Hardin not found elsewhere.

 - When the crowd at Woodstock gave Sommer the standing ovation for "America," festival announcer John Morris declared him to be "the rather magnificent Bert Sommer."